-Accruing restructured loans including related accrued interest increased \$65 thousand during 2021 primarily as a result of one accruing restructured loan acquired as a result of the merger with AgPreference, ACA.
+Accruing restructured loans including related accrued interest decreased \$157 thousand during 2022 primarily as a result of repayments.
 The accruing restructured loans include only the year-end balances of loans and related accrued interest on which monetary concessions have been granted to borrowers and that are in accrual status.
-Accruing restructured loans do not include loans on which monetary concessions have been granted but which remain in nonaccrual status.
+Accruing restructured loans do not include loans on which monetary concessions have been granted, but which remain in nonaccrual status.

-Accruing loans 90 days past due decreased \$626 thousand compared with December 31, 2020 due to the loan being paid current.
+Accruing loans 90 days past due increased \$666 thousand compared with December 31, 2021 due to financial difficulties experienced by one customer whose loan is FSA Guaranteed.

-High risk asset volume is anticipated to increase in the future because of ongoing stress in the agriculture economy with emphasis on the cattle and cash grain industries.
+High risk asset volume is anticipated to increase in the future due to ongoing stress in the agriculture economy with emphasis on the cattle and cash grain industries.
 The increase is anticipated to remain within manageable levels per our projections.